 RFP 693JF726R000002

-The Department of Transportation, through the Maritime Administration (MARAD), is soliciting proposals for RFP 693JF726R000002, aimed at providing career services and workforce development support for the U.S. Merchant Marine Academy (USMMA) and State Maritime Academies (SMAs).
-The contract, which is a 100% Total Small Business Set-Aside, encompasses a base year from April 1, 2026, to March 31, 2027, with four additional one-year options, focusing on individualized career counseling, job placement assistance, and workforce assessments to enhance the maritime workforce.
-This initiative is critical for maintaining a qualified maritime workforce and includes optional outreach to K-12 students to promote maritime education.
-Proposals are due by December 22, 2025, and interested parties should direct inquiries to Durba Ray at durba.ray@dot.gov, with all submissions and past performance questionnaires required to be emailed by the specified deadlines.
+The Department of Transportation, specifically the Maritime Administration (MARAD), is seeking proposals for RFP 693JF726R000002 to provide Training Career Services and Workforce Development Support at the U.S. Merchant Marine Academy (USMMA) and State Maritime Academies (SMAs).
+The contract, which is a Total Small Business Set-Aside, aims to enhance career development, workforce planning, and industry engagement for maritime graduates, including services such as individualized career counseling, job placement assistance, and workforce assessments.
+This initiative is crucial for maintaining a qualified maritime workforce and promoting maritime education among K-12 students.
+Proposals are due by December 30, 2025, at 2 PM EST, and interested parties should direct inquiries and submissions to Durba Ray at durba.ray@dot.gov, with a copy to Brian Wiley and Tia Belton.

 Voluntary Intermodal Sealift Agreement (VISA) - 2024 Renewal